LeeTwentyThree/Lee23-LegacySubnauticaMods/Downloads/DownloadPages/RandomEvents.md

 This mod adds SEVERAL events into the game, which occur randomly at 30 second intervals.
 There are so many different events that can happen that you'll never see them all.

-Maybe setup a hardcore world, time yourself to speedrun, and see how far you can get!
+Maybe set up a hardcore world, time yourself to speedrun, and see how far you can get!
 I hope you enjoy!

 Requirements:
 - [SMLHelper](https://www.nexusmods.com/subnautica/mods/113)